Bed Bug Pesticide

 Esfenvalerate •Onslaught pyrethroid ME

-Hydroprene Gentrol insect growth regulator EC
+Hydroprene Gentrol insect growth regulator that stops reproduction.
+Comes in an aerosol.
+EC

 Lambda cyhalothrin Demand CS